With a claimed 400,000 registered users, MovieX.info was one of the largest semi-private BitTorrent trackers on the Internet in 2008.

 This is supported by the court papers which show that 6,000 transactions were made by MovieX members, totaling more than $110,000 in revenue.
 A large sum of money, but 6,000 transactions with more than 400,000 members means that less than 1.5% of all members paid money to the site.

-For the brothers the end of the case closes a controversial chapter in their lives.
+For the operators, the end of the case closes a controversial chapter in their lives.
 Both hold a steady job and they are ready to move forward.

 “I wish to end this by saying I respect the Judge’s decision on our sentencing.
-Me and my brother can only go in one direction and that is forward and this will be something that is left behind,” Moneel concluded.
+We can only go in one direction and that is forward and this will be something that is left behind,” Jake concluded.